adonaicruz/create-form/README.md

 ```

 ### Style (optional)
-Include the css file into your <head> tag
+Include the css file into your HEAD tag

 `If you use the Bootstrap framework this file is not required.`
 ```html